Erhesvara/Word-Counter/README.md

 3. Navigate to the project directory.
 4. Run python Chatbot.py to start the chatbot.

 ## Usage

-After Running the Chatbot.py interact with its function
+After Running the Chatbot.py interact with it's function